Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Conclusion

 \section{Conclusion}

-The main results from the statistical analysis are discussed in §\ref{ConclStat}. >From these results it was possible to establish a satisfactory numerical model, selecting the most important parameters describing the mechanical behavior of a reed.
+The numerical model is satisfactory.
+From the statistical analysis are discussed in Section \ref{ConclStat}, it allows selecting the most important parameters describing the mechanical behavior of a reed.

-A sensitivity analysis by FEM calculation assuming an orthotropic, elastic material has been conducted, and showed that the longitudinal Young modulus $E_{L}$ and the longitudinal / transverse shear modulus $G_{LT}$ play a leading role.
-An efficient metamodel could be developed to approximate the resonance frequencies of a clarinet reed from these two moduli.
-In order to improve the model, we consider the hypothesis of frequency dependent moduli, introducing additional degrees of freedom.
-A reconstruction of the observed resonance frequencies can then be achieved with a good accuracy, estimating for each reed only 4 components, from which the parameters of a viscoelastic model are computed as a linear combination.
-The selected model (after hypothesis H4) is probably slightly biased, but it is more robust against measurement errors than more refined models.
+The efficient elastic metamodel can be extended to a viscoelastic behavior of the reeds, approximating the resonance frequencies from the longitudinal Young modulus $E_{L}$ and the longitudinal / transverse shear modulus $G_{LT}$ and considering the hypothesis of their frequency dependence.
+A reconstruction of the observed resonance frequencies can be achieved with a good accuracy, estimating for each reed only 4 components, from which the parameters of a viscoelastic model are computed as a linear combination.
+The selected model (according to hypothesis H4) is probably slightly biased, but it is more robust against measurement errors than more refined models.

 Table \ref{Table_table_2} shows that these components are highly correlated to the factors computed by PCA (0.96 to 0.98).
-A multiple regression confirmed the data structure detected with the viscoelastic model.

-The proposed method allows the determination of 3 mechanical parameters characterizing the material composing each reed, with a single series of measure, using Equations (\ref{eq1}, \ref{eq4} and \ref{EqH4}).
+The proposed method allows the determination of 3 mechanical parameters characterizing the material composing each reed, with a single series of measurements, using Equations (\ref{eq1}, \ref{eq4} and \ref{EqH4}).
 The reed should be conditioned with a relative humidity corresponding to the one ensured by the hermetically sealed package by Vandoren (about $55\%$).
-The forth parameter cannot be determined in a reproducible way, since the exposition of the reeds to the ultra-dry air of the optical laboratory was not controlled.
+The fourth parameter cannot be determined in a reproducible way, since the exposure of the reeds to the ultra-dry air of the optical laboratory was not controlled.
 The same protocol and the same viscoelastic model can be used for other kinds of single reeds (bass clarinet, saxophone).
 Only the coefficients of Table \ref{tab9} have to be recomputed after a FEM simulation of the corresponding reed shape.